Editor’s Note: This post is part of our ongoing exploration of how design is responding to the COVID-19 pandemic.

 Be sure to try to replicate these frequent movements and changes of place when working from home, Cheryl Duvall notes, by scheduling in mini breaks alongside your proper breaks.
 And, from a culture-building standpoint, team members can engage others in a healthy challenge, Duvall says, “like taking a break to run up and down the stairs in your home or run in place.”

-And official company channels can also be used to offer resources beyond work-from-home logistics.
-“Our intranet site is posting a Daily Wellbeing Moment tip,” Cathy Gug says.
-“Easy things to do to stay physically healthy and reduce stress.”5.
+And official company channels can also be used to offer resources beyond work-from-home logistics, offering tips for easy things to do to stay physically healthy and reduce stress.5.
 Be Human First

 While remote work demands an increase in communication at every level, this can be another opportunity to reinforce the values that the organization was built on in the first place.